bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+### Unreleasex 4.7.1 (??
+2023)

+- Fix: Only context table was cleared when clearing the database.
+Now also the events table is cleared.
+- Add function `AddOns_Licences::get_plugin()`.
+- Misc internal code cleanup and improvements.

 ### 4.7.0 (October 2023)

 Most notable in this release is the new logotype and a new shortcut to the "Settings & Tools" page.